andresfc01/YTMind/docs/implementation_roadmap.md

 The MVP will be considered successful when it can:

+1. Process and utilize documents and URLs as context in conversations
+2. Execute core functions for YouTube content creation assistance
-1. Analyze YouTube channels and extract meaningful insights
+3. Analyze YouTube channels and extract meaningful insights
-2. Generate useful video ideas based on competitor analysis
+4. Generate useful video ideas based on competitor analysis
-3. Create detailed scripts for different content types
+5. Create detailed scripts for different content types
-4. Suggest thumbnail concepts and SEO optimizations
+6. Suggest thumbnail concepts and SEO optimizations
-5. Store and reference knowledge across conversations
-6. Provide a smooth, intuitive user experience
+7. Provide a smooth, intuitive user experience

 ## Resource Requirements